MakotoIchinose/blender_mmd_tools-UE4/README.md

 3. If a rigid body simulation is needed, press the _Build_ button in the same panel.

 Turn on the "update scene settings" checkbox to automatically update scene settings such as frame range after the motion import.

+### Exporting a model to FBX

+Due to Blender's exporting behaviour on skeletal meshes, and Unreal Engine's restriction of **one** root bone,

 Various functions in detail